It’s the place where city chaos meets island serenity, where tuk-tuks thunder past golden Buddhas, and smiles are doled out at every turn.

 - Short tuk tuk ride = 50 TBH

 Drinking tap water is not considered safe in Thailand.
-For environmental reasons, avoid buying bottled water and bring a bottle or canteen with you.
-Ask your leader where you can access filters to refill your supply, or carry your own purification tablets with you.
+To help the environment, avoid buying bottled water and bring a bottle or canteen with you.
+Ask your leader where you can access filters to refill your supply.

 You’ll be able to use your credit card at major shops, hotels and restaurants, but it’s best to have some cash on hand to make purchases from small local businesses.

-You’ll have no trouble finding internationally connected ATMs in Thailand’s major cities but they’ll be harder to find in rural and remote places.
+You’ll have no trouble finding internationally connected ATMs in Thailand’s major cities, but they’ll be harder to find in rural and remote places.
 Make sure you have cash when visiting rural areas.